RedRoserade/kind-uwsgi-error-example/README.md

 3. A `kind` cluster on Ubuntu 20.10
 4. Straight `docker run` both on Fedora 33 and Ubuntu 20.10
 5. Straight `podman run` on Fedora 33
+6. A `k3s` cluster on Fedora 33

 Docker version: 20.10.5

 Kind version: `kind v0.10.0 go1.15.7 linux/amd64`

 Podman version: `3.0.1`

 ## Running this

-There's two `run-*.sh` on this repository.
-One runs in a `kind` cluster (assuming the default name) and the other runs via `docker run`.
+There's three `run-*.sh` on this repository:

+- `run-kind.sh` runs in a `kind` cluster (assuming the default name)
+- `run-docker.sh` runs via `docker run`
+- `run-k3s` runs via a `k3s` cluster (assuming on the local machine)

-Both build the image, and the `run-kind.sh` script also loads it into the cluster node.
+Both build the image, and the `run-kind.sh` and `run-k3s.sh` scripts also load it into their cluster nodes.

 ## What happens

-Setups 1, 3, 4 and 5 all work well with this image.
+Setups 1, 3, 4, 5 and 6 all work well with this image.
 Scenario 2 only works with `MODE=http-socket`.
 When running with `MODE=http`, it is either OOM-killed or hangs.

 ## What I tried doing to get scenario 2 to work